k0mmsussert0d/infix2postfix/README.md

 ### postfix2infix
 Converts expressions from postfix to infix format.
 Input methods are identical as above.

-There will be additional, unnecessary brackets generated in an output.
-This serves a purpose that an output is always correct, since additional brackets does not actually change an expression outcome.
+There will be additional, unnecessary brackets generated in the output.
+This serves a purpose that the output is always correct, since additional brackets does not actually change the expression outcome.

 Example of usage in interactive mode:

 **input:**
 ```
 xy+
 ab*cd+*e-
 ```

 **output:**
 ```
 (x+y)